 - Stop limiting yourself.
 You are only limited by your imagination.
-We live in a time where employees have more career opportunities than ever before.
+We live in a time when employees have more career opportunities than ever before.
 The demand for qualified employees for behavioral health jobs increases every year.
-It is a gratifying career field that is sustainable with plenty of growth opportunities.
+It is a gratifying career field that is sustainable, with plenty of growth opportunities.

 Behavioral Health Jobs: The Right Place to Help You with Switching Careers